jpweiser/example-cicd-component/README.md

 In order to interface your component with the pipeline, you need to include some artifacts produced by CICD in your repo:

-1. `Makefile` entries to bootstrap the build harness + build harness extensions
+1. `Makefile` entries to bootstrap the build harness + build harness extensions.
+This line will pull [build-harness-extensions](https://github.com/open-cluster-management/build-harness-extensions) which will also pull and configure the [build-harness](https://github.com/open-cluster-management/build-harness).
 2. `.travis.yml` template that defines the CICD provided travis job interface.
 Any input required from a squad will be parameterized and noted.

 You'll also need to produce some artifacts that are specific to your component, required for interface with the `component` and `pipeline` build harness module: